 Introduction

-This clause specifies the encoding and delivery mechanisms for an S-401 ENC.
+This clause specifies the encoding and delivery mechanisms for an S-401 IENC.
 Data which conforms to this product specification must be delivered by means of an exchange set.

-Figure 18 - Exchange Set Structure
+The S-100 Exchange Set structure is described in S-100 Part 17, clause 17-4.1.

 Exchange Set

-S-401 datasets are grouped into exchange sets.
-Each exchange set consists of one or more IENC datasets with an associated XML metadata file and a single Exchange Catalogue XML file containing metadata.
+S-401 datasets are grouped into Exchange Sets.
+Each Exchange Set consists of one or more IENC datasets with a single Exchange Catalogue XML file containing metadata, an associated XML Metadata file (S100_ResourcePurpose (ISOMetadata) – see S-100 Part 17, clause 17-4.5) may be included (see clause 11.5).
 It may also include one or more support files.
-The S-401 exchange set structure is the same as that described in S-100.
+The S-401 Exchange Set structure is the same as that described in S-100 Part 17-4.1.

 Units of Delivery: Exchange Set